xinleihe/MGTBench/README.md

 The tool is designed and developed by Xinlei He (CISPA), Xinyue Shen (CISPA), Zeyuan Chen (Individual Researcher), Michael Backes (CISPA), and Yang Zhang (CISPA).

 ## Cite
-If you use BGTBench for your research, please cite [MGTBench: Benchmarking Machine-Generated Text Detection](https://arxiv.org/abs/2303.14822).
+If you use MGTBench for your research, please cite [MGTBench: Benchmarking Machine-Generated Text Detection](https://arxiv.org/abs/2303.14822).

 ```bibtex
 @article{HSCBZ23,